Bald eagle soaring over a misty Pacific Northwest forest

 02

-It's not all replacement
+It's not always about replacement

 03

-Andropause is real
+Andropause is measurable

 The slow decline starting in the late thirties is real, measurable, and increasingly well-supported with bioidentical testosterone when the case warrants it.
+The data is good.

 How I think about testosterone & andropause.